KevinAndrewHudnall/From-Distance-to-Nearness/data/README.md

 Because the model is stochastic, a newly generated realization will differ numerically from the data stored here.
 The saved files should therefore be used for exact reproduction of the manuscript figures.

-## Important note on lineage multiplicity

-Do not remove duplicate numerical values from `Leaves`.

-Within a recursive replacement event, multiple terminal descendants can inherit the same newly realized scale.
-These descendants are nevertheless distinct recursive lineages.

-For example, if a replacement event produces three terminal descendants at scale $B$, then all three occurrences of $B$ must remain in the next level of `Leaves`.

-Deduplicating these values changes the lineage count N_n(\alpha,\Delta\alpha)
-$$

 and therefore changes the estimated multifractal spectrum.